 - HERITAGE POSITION: Heritage opposes the amended language as unnecessary and unduly burdensome.
 Although there is a need to clarify certain procedures for historic districts, final designation should remain by a simple majority vote of the Board of Supervisors. - The amended language prescribes a severe remedy to a hypothetical problem: Over the past 45 years, only eleven local historic districts have been designated in San Francisco, the most recent being the Dogpatch neighborhood in 2003.
 (Another pending district in Duboce Triangle enjoys broad community support.)
-By requiring documentation of majority owner support-or a super-majority of the Board of Supervisors-the proposed amendment would impose a unique, costly, and timeconsuming hurdle on historic district designation.
+By requiring documentation of majority owner support-or a super-majority of the Board of Supervisors-the proposed amendment would impose a unique, costly, and time-consuming hurdle on historic district designation.
 No other zoning changes in San Francisco are subject to this requirement. - The burden of documenting owner consent will prompt state and national nominations that circumvent the city process: Procedural barriers for local historic district nominations will force neighborhood groups to pursue designation under the California Register and/or National Register.
 Although neither registration program requires owner consent for a formal determination of eligibility, both trigger the same level of CEQA review as local designation.
 The result is that the HPC, Planning Commission, and Board of Supervisors will have a significantly diminished role in the process.

 SECTION 1006.1.
 APPLICATIONS FOR CERTIFICATE OF APPROPRIATENESS: (e) For projects that require multiple planning approvals, the HPC must review and act on any Certificate of Appropriateness before any other planning approval action.
-For projects that (1) require a conditional use authorization or permit review under Section 309, et seq. of the Code, and (2) do not concern an individually landmarked property, the Planning Commission may modify any decision on a Certificate of Appropriateness by a two-thirds vote, provided that the Planning Commission shall apply all applicable historic resources provisions of the Code and take into account all relevant General Plan and Planning Code policies, in addition to all applicable historic resources provisions of the Planning Commission may modify any decision on a Certificate of Appropriateness by a two-thirds vote, provided that the Planning commission shall apply all applicable historic resources provisions of the Planning Commission may modify any decision on a Certificate of Appropriateness by a two-thirds vote, provided that the Planning commission shall apply all applicable historic resources provisions of the Planning Commission may modify any decision on a Certificate of Appropriateness by a two-thirds vote, provided that the Planning Commission shall apply all applicable historic resources provisions of the Planning Code and take into account all relevant General Plan and Planning Code policies, in addition to all applicable historic resources provisions of the Planning Code and take into account all relevant General Plan and Planning Code policies, in addition to all applicable historic resources provisions of the Planning Code and take into account all relevant General Plan and Planning Code policies, in addition to all applicable historic resources provisions.
+For projects that (1) require a conditional use authorization or permit review under Section 309, et seq. of the Code, and (2) do not concern an individually landmarked property, the Planning Commission may modify any decision on a Certificate of Appropriateness by a two-thirds vote, provided that the Planning Commission shall apply all applicable historic resources provisions of the Code and take into account all relevant General Plan and Planning Code policies, in addition to all applicable historic resources provision on a Certificate of Appropriateness by a two-thirds vote, provided that the Planning Commission shall apply all applicable historic resources provisions of the Planning Code and take into account all relevant General Plan and Planning Code policies, in addition to all applicable historic resources provisions.

-• HERITAGE POSITION: The HPC and Planning Commission already make consistency findings under Section 101 when reviewing applications for Certificates of Appropriateness.
+HERITAGE POSITION: The HPC and Planning Commission already make consistency findings under Section 101 when reviewing applications for Certificates of Appropriateness.
 The proposed amendment is unnecessary.

 SECTION 1006.3.
-SCHEDULING AND NOTICE OF HEARING: (a)(4) For buildings located in historic districts: by mail not less than 20 days prior to the date of the hearing to all owners and occupants of the subject property and owners and occupants of properties within 300 150 feet of the subject property.
+SCHEDULING AND NOTICE OF HEARING: (a)(4) For buildings located in historic districts: by mail not less than 20 days prior to the date of the hearing to all owners and occupants of the subject property and owners and occupants of properties within $\frac{300}{150}$ feet of the subject property.